manufacturist/carpooling-with-neighbours/README.md

 # Carpooling with Neighbours

-A zero-cost, minimal interaction solution for carpooling with your neighbours, using Google Apps Script (GAS).
+A zero-cost, minimal interaction solution for carpooling with your neighbours, using Google Apps Script.

 This is a beneficial solution for:
 * Residential buildings